There are three things extremely hard: steel, a diamond, and to know one’s self.Benjamin Franklin

 In light of the gains and losses associated with the chipbreaker, it would be short-sighted, indeed amateurish, to assume it is always necessary, and just as short-sighted and amateurish to assume it is never necessary.
 So let’s examine some alternatives next.

 Alternative 1: No Chipbreaker

-Assuming performance is more important than convenience, the first alternative to the chipbreaker we must consider is, of course, no chipbreaker.
-Indeed, if you always plane with the grain of the wood, as mentioned above the chipbreaker adds no value.
+The first alternative to the chipbreaker we must consider is, of course, no chipbreaker.
+Indeed, if you always plane with the grain of the wood, as mentioned above the chipbreaker adds no value while wasting energy.
 Indeed it may even reduce the quality of the finished surface’s appearance.

-In the case of the Japanese plane, the chipbreaker can be easily and speedily removed.
+In the case of the Japanese plane, the chipbreaker can be easily and speedily removed without influencing the cutter.
 The resulting finish created by the plane may or may not be improved, but the force required to motivate the tool will absolutely decrease.
 Sadly, such cooperative wood can be elusive.